Linaro/lkft-website/faq/index.md

 - The test-suite must apply to the hardware and operating system that LKFT is interested in testing.

-## Can LKFT add test-suite <foo>?
+## Can LKFT add a new test-suite to execute against LTS, mainline, and linux-next kernels?

-We need to assess the suitability of <foo> for inclusion into LKFT before adding it to the test-suites we execute.
+We need to assess the suitability of each test-suite for inclusion into LKFT before adding it to the test-suites we execute.
 See the aforementioned selection criteria.